nichi1114/local-guide/README.md

 ## Development Guide

 ### Deployed Version
-Access the build at [ link ].
-For more details about the build, refer to the **Deployment** section.
+For more details about the deployed build, refer to the **Deployment** section.

 ### Local Environment